Cancer Research UK

 Overview

-The Clinical Research Unit was set up in 1995 due to an increasing number of phase I and II trials being undertaken in the WoSBCC.
-By centralising the care of patients in early anti-cancer trials, the intensive demands of these trials are efficiently met both from a patient care perspective and also with regard to trial organisation and data collection.
+The CRU aims to centralise the care of patients in early anti-cancer trials, to ensure that the intensive demands of these trials are efficiently met from both a patient care perspective and also with regard to trial organisation and data collection.

 Staff